csl7b5/Memorization-in-Surgical-LLMs/README.md

 ## Project Overview

 The objective is to quantify memorization within a clinical context.
-We fine-tuned a state-of-the-art open-source LLM on a pilot dataset of 125 CTS operative notes and subsequently performed three types of attacks to test for sensitive data leakage.
+We fine-tuned a state-of-the-art open-source LLM on a pilot dataset of operative notes and subsequently performed three types of attacks to test for sensitive data leakage.
+The point of this repository is to open a conversation for collaborative efforts in finding key risks in surgical LLMs by open-sourcing both the idea and the code.

 ## Model Architecture & Training